mpaulweeks/bookmarks-jekyll/_posts/2018-01-14-lesbian-experience-loneliness.md

 ![](images/lesbian-experience-loneliness/p022.png)

-My favorite part of about the narrative is how much failure there is.
+My favorite aspect of the narrative is how much failure there is.
 Failure allows one to learn from their (or other's) mistakes.
 I also much prefer the strategy of "learning what not do", as it's often more actionable than "hey this worked for me, you try it!"

 ## Mistake #1 - Peer Approval as Validation